Interesting Facts About Carlsbad Caverns

-Bats: 17 species known to live in the park; 3 species roost inside Carlsbad Cavern; largest colony is of Brazilian Free-tailed bats, Tadarida brasiliensis, also called Mexican Free-tailed bats - population estimated at about 400,000.
+Bats: 17 species known to live in the park.
+Three species roost inside Carlsbad Cavern.
+The largest colony is of Brazilian Free-tailed bats, Tadarida brasiliensis-- population estimated at about 400,000.

 Amphibians and Reptiles: 54 species

-1923, April 6-May 8 - First survey and mapping of cave, performed by Robert Holly of General Land Office; his awe of the cave and recommendations led to establishment as national monument.
+1923, April 6-May 8: First survey and mapping of cavern, performed by Robert Holly of General Land Office; his awe of the cavern and recommendations led to establishment as national monument.

-1925 - Wooden stair system built through cave's natural entrance eliminates need for cave visitors to enter via guano bucket.
+1925: Wooden stair system built through cavern's natural entrance eliminates need for cavern visitors to enter via guano bucket.

-1931 - First elevator shaft blasted and infrastructure installed, goes into operation in January 1932.
+1931: First elevator shaft blasted and infrastructure installed and goes into operation in January 1932.

-1959, March - Construction of visitor center is completed; with most recent renovation completed in 2008.
+1959, March: Construction of visitor center is completed with the most recent renovation completed in 2008.

-1963 - Bat Flight Amphitheater is constructed at the cave's natural entrance to provide seating for visitors to view evening exodus of bats from cave.
+1963: Bat Flight Amphitheater is constructed at the cavern's Natural Entrance to provide seating for visitors to view evening exodus of bats from cave.

-1986 - Lechuguilla Cave discovered to have more than entrance pit; current mapped length is over 136 miles.
+1986: Lechuguilla Cave discovered to have more than entrance pit.
+The current mapped length is over 140 miles.

 1993, November: King's Palace guided tours start in "Scenic Rooms" portion of Carlsbad Cavern paved trail system because excessive damage, such as breakage, to cave features during twenty years it was self-guided.